NOVA IMS - Universidade Nova de Lisboa - Portugal 7th and 8th December

 This session includes 4 concurrent workshops.
 The aim is to provide participants with practical, hands-on exercises and activities.

-Closing Ceremony for the Conference
+Closing Ceremony of the Conference

 Call for Short Papers and Posters